ricardolsmendes/sna-dw/README.md

 [Zinoviev (2018)][Zin18] also states that a complex network has a non-trivial structure.
 It is not a grid, not a tree, not a ring—but it is not entirely random, either.
-Complex networks emerge in nature and the man-made world as a result if decentralized process with no global control.
+Complex networks emerge in nature and the man-made world as a result of decentralized process with no global control.
 One of the most common mechanisms is the preferential attachment (_[Emergence of Scaling in Random Networks][BA99]_), whereby nodes with more edges get even more edges, forming gigantic hubs in the core, surrounded by the poorly connected